Basic Dowsing Lesson

 We all have intuitive abilities and dowsing is a simple way to harness and direct those abilities.
 Dowsers typically use a dowsing tool, such as a pendulum or a set of L-rods, to serve as a magnifier and interpreter of neuromuscular signals that occur within the dowser's body in response to the dowser's questions.

-This introductory lesson will include instructions for using a pendulum to achieve simple "Yes" or "No" answers to questions you might want to ask.
-As a bonus, there is a section at the end of the lesson on how to dowse by using just your body.
-Pendulum and body dowsing are both very easy techniques to learn and are perfect for the types of dowsing applications that are utilized in Senzar Classes.
+This introductory lesson includes instructions for using a pendulum to achieve simple "Yes" or "No" answers to questions you might want to ask.
+As a bonus, there is a section at the end of the lesson on how to dowse by using just your body and several videos on how to use L-rods.
+Dowsing with a pendulum, L-rods, and the body are very easy techniques to learn and are perfect for the types of dowsing applications that are utilized in Senzar training programs.
+At the bottom of this page you will also find a link to print out a copy of this lesson.

 Prepare for the dowsing process